PUBLIC CONSULTATION AND ENGAGEMENT

 LTWP’s public consultation and engagement strategy has been designed to ensure effective engagement with local communities and other key stakeholders throughout the life-cycle of the wind farm’s development.
 The strategy is laid out in the project-specific Stakeholder Engagement Plan (SEP), which itself builds on previous stakeholder engagement work undertaken during the Project’s conceptualization, feasibility studies, planning and impact assessment processes.
 Since then, LTWP has maintained dialogue with the relevant regulators and locally affected communities and their representatives, as well as with non-government organizations (NGO’s), community-based organizations (CBO’s) and other interest groups.
 LTWP is committed to continuous engagement throughout the Project’s construction and subsequent operations phases.

-LTWP has an established and dedicated community liaison team, consisting of five local community liaison officers (CLO’s) from the local area, i.e. all five are members of the Samburu, Turkana and Rendille tribes.
+LTWP has an established and dedicated community liaison team, consisting of 15 local community liaison officers (CLO’s) from the local area, i.e. all of them are members of the Samburu, Turkana and Rendille tribes.
 These CLO’s facilitate continuous engagement with local communities and are conversant in the local dialects (Kiswahili, Turkana, Samburu and Rendille) as well as being very knowledgeable on the interrelationships and conflicts between the tribes.

 Previous Stakeholder Engagement and Community Liaison Activities

-Stakeholder engagement at all levels has taken place throughout the nine year development of the LTWP Project, namely the wind farm and road rehabilitation sub-project.
+Stakeholder engagement at all levels has taken place since 2005, i.e nine years before construction activities commenced in October 2014.
 Formal public consultation took place during the ESIA of the wind farm, during the road rehabilitation ESIA study and has continued thereafter as the Project evolved.

 Stakeholder engagement and community liaison activities are determined by LTWP’s various commitments and Project scheduling, hence a variety of disclosure and engagement methods are used.
 Examples include: